Democrat Warren: Medicare for All would not raise U.S. middle-class taxes

 It would extend Medicare, the U.S. government’s health insurance program for people 65 years and older and the disabled, to cover all Americans, including at the roughly 27.5 million - 8.5 percent of the population - who are currently uninsured.

 Warren, a former law professor, has become known for a bevy of detailed policy proposals.
-But she had faced criticism from some Democratic rivals for not outlining precisely how she would pay for a Medicare for All plan she backs that was introduced in the U.S. Senate by rival Democratic candidate Bernie Sanders of Vermont.
+But she had faced criticism from some Democratic rivals for not detailing how she would pay for a Medicare for All plan she backs that was introduced in the U.S. Senate by rival Democratic candidate Bernie Sanders of Vermont.

-At recent debates, Warren had refused to answer directly when asked whether she would raise middle-class taxes to cover the costs, even as Sanders acknowledged that he would, without providing details.
+At recent debates, Warren had refused to answer directly when asked whether she would raise middle-class taxes to cover the costs, even as Sanders acknowledged he would, without providing details.

 Friday’s sweeping proposal is intended to rebut critics, but it could also lead to new scrutiny from both Democrats and Republicans as they comb through the details.
 The plan relies on aggressive ways to lower healthcare costs, including major cuts in prescription drug prices.

-Critics like Warren note that the current healthcare system in the United States - a patchwork of private insurance often provided by employers or obtained through Obamacare marketplaces and public programs covering the poor, elderly and disabled - is the most expensive in the world despite leaving tens of millions with no coverage.
+Critics like Warren note that the current U.S. healthcare system - a patchwork of private insurance often provided by employers or obtained through Obamacare marketplaces and public programs covering the poor, elderly and disabled - is the most expensive in the world despite leaving tens of millions with no coverage.

-Medicare for All legislation stands little chance of passing the U.S. Congress even if Democrats succeed in taking control of both chambers as well as the presidency, given the skepticism among some moderate Democrats and the opposition of Republicans.
-Democrats control the House.
-Republicans control the Senate.
+Medicare for All legislation stands little chance of passing the U.S. Congress, where Democrats control the House of Representatives and Republicans control the Senate.
+Even if Democrats succeed in taking control of both chambers as well as the presidency, there is skepticism among some moderate Democrats and the opposition of Republicans.

+House Speaker Nancy Pelosi again on Friday questioned the feasibility of enacting Medicare for All in an interview with Bloomberg, saying Democrats should focus on expanding the Affordable Care Act, commonly known as Obamacare.

 Warren said she would finance the plan largely through money from businesses and the wealthy.
 Employers essentially would be asked to transform the money they currently spend on workers’ healthcare into Medicare contributions, while billionaires, high-earning investors and corporations would face higher taxes.

-Biden’s campaign questioned Warren’s calculations, calling them “double talk” and asserting that middle class taxes would rise despite her vow.
+Biden’s campaign questioned Warren’s calculations, calling them “double talk” and “mathematical gymnastics,” asserting that middle-class taxes would rise despite her vow.

-“The mathematical gymnastics in this plan are all geared toward hiding a simple truth from voters: it’s impossible to pay for Medicare for All without middle-class tax increases,” said Kate Bedingfield, Biden’s deputy campaign manager.
+“It’s impossible to pay for Medicare for All without middle-class tax increases,” said Kate Bedingfield, Biden’s deputy campaign manager.
 “To accomplish this sleight of hand, her proposal dramatically understates its cost, overstates its savings, inflates the revenue, and pretends that an employer payroll tax increase is something else.”

+Warren, speaking to reporters in Iowa on Friday, said she was “just not sure where he (Biden) is going” as her proposal and its costs were “authenticated” by outside experts.

+“Democrats are not going to win by repeating Republican talking points and by dusting off the points of view of the giant drug companies and the giant insurance companies,” Warren said of Biden’s criticism.

 Warren released two letters supporting her calculations from several health policy and economic experts, including: Simon Johnson, the former chief economist for the International Monetary Fund; Donald Berwick, who ran Medicare and the Medicaid healthcare program for the poor in the Obama administration; and Mark Zandi, the chief economist at Moody’s Analytics.